 Schedule Your Appointment Today

 Are you interested in learning more about how you can take a holistic approach to your dental health (and overall whole-body health)?
-Schedule your first appointment at Blodgett Dental Care today.
+Learn about my approach to restorative dentistry or contact my office to schedule your first appointment.
 I’ll talk with you and we can discuss your health goals and help you achieve health in a natural way that works for you and your body.

 Dr. Blodgett completed his pre-doctoral sciences at Portland State University and graduated from the Oregon Health Science University School of Dentistry in 1999.
 As a modern pioneer in progressive dental care, Dr. Blodgett has become a leader in minimally-invasive dentistry, dental lasers, computerized dental technology, and holistic care.
 He is widely recognized for the innovative care he provides and is dedicated to helping his patients optimize their whole body health.